← Back to ResourcesBreed Guides

 Low body fat, low albumin, hepatic enzyme variations.
 Standard protocols cause prolonged recovery or worse.
 Tell every vet, ask about Greyhound-specific protocols, avoid thiobarbiturates.

-Greyhound bloodwork ranges — why does normal look abnormal?
+Greyhound bloodwork ranges.
+Why does normal look abnormal?

-Greyhound RBC 7.4–9.0 (vs 5.5–8.5), WBC 3.5–6.5 (vs 6.0–17.0), creatinine 0.8–1.6 (vs <1.0), lower T4 baseline.
+Greyhound RBC 7.4 to 9.0 (vs 5.5 to 8.5), WBC 3.5 to 6.5 (vs 6.0 to 17.0), creatinine 0.8 to 1.6 (vs <1.0), lower T4 baseline.
 Ask vet to use Greyhound-specific reference ranges.

-Osteosarcoma in Greyhounds — how common?
+Osteosarcoma in Greyhounds.
+How common?

-Bloat / GDV in Greyhounds?
+Bloat and GDV in Greyhounds?

 What are paw pad corns?